Antifreeze protein: Sea ice organism AFPs

 Many microorganisms living in sea ice possess AFPs that belong to a single family.
 The diatoms Fragilariopsis cylindrus and F. curta play a key role in polar sea ice communities, dominating the assemblages of both platelet layer and within pack ice.
 AFPs are widespread in these species, and the presence of AFP genes as a multigene family indicates the importance of this group for the genus Fragilariopsis.
 AFPs identified in F. cylindrus belong to an AFP family which is represented in different taxa and can be found in other organisms related to sea ice (Colwellia spp., Navicula glaciei, Chaetoceros neogracile and Stephos longipes and Leucosporidium antarcticum) and Antarctic inland ice bacteria (Flavobacteriaceae), as well as in cold-tolerant fungi (Typhula ishikariensis, Lentinula edodes and Flammulina populicola).

 Several structures for sea ice AFPs have been solved.
 This family of proteins fold into a beta helix that form a flat ice-binding surface.
 Unlike the other AFPs, there is not a singular sequence motif for the ice-binding site.

 AFP found from the metagenome of the ciliate Euplotes focardii and psychrophilic bacteria has an efficient ice re-crystallization inhibition ability.
-1 μM of Euplotes focardii consortium ice-binding protein (EfcIBP) is enough for the total inhibition of ice re-crystallization in –7.4 °C temperature.
+1 μM of Euplotes focardii consortium ice-binding protein (EfcIBP) is enough for the total inhibition of ice re-crystallization in −7.4 °C temperature.
 This ice-recrystallization inhibition ability helps bacteria to tolerate ice rather than preventing the formation of ice.
 EfcIBP produces also thermal hysteresis gap, but this ability is not as efficient as the ice-recrystallization inhibition ability.
 EfcIBP helps to protect both purified proteins and whole bacterial cells in freezing temperatures.
 Green fluorescent protein is functional after several cycles of freezing and melting when incubated with EfcIBP.
 Escherichia coli survives longer periods in 0 °C temperature when the efcIBP gene was inserted to E. coli genome.
 EfcIBP has a typical AFP structure consisting of multiple beta-sheets and an alpha-helix.
 Also, all the ice-binding polar residues are at the same site of the protein.

 Evolution

 The remarkable diversity and distribution of AFPs suggest the different types evolved recently in response to sea level glaciation occurring 1–2 million years ago in the Northern hemisphere and 10-30 million years ago in Antarctica.
 Data collected from deep sea ocean drilling has revealed that the development of the Antarctic Circumpolar Current was formed over 30 million years ago.
 The cooling of Antarctic imposed from this current caused a mass extinction of teleost species that were unable to withstand freezing temperatures.
-Notothenioids species with the antifreeze gylcoprotein were able to survive the glaciation event and diversify into new niches.
+Notothenioids species with the antifreeze glycoprotein were able to survive the glaciation event and diversify into new niches.